Skip to content

 await drop_schema("edgy")

-This will make sure it will drop a schema edgy if exists.
-If the if_exists is False and the schema does not exist, it will raise a edgy.exceptions.SchemaError.
+This drops the edgy schema if it exists.
+If if_exists is False and the schema doesn't exist, it raises edgy.exceptions.SchemaError.

 from edgy import Database, Registry